For a list of the most recent updates to the product in recent public builds, visit the updates page.

 Selection Review and Annotation

 Now you can quickly review and annotate large numbers of selections, created by either a detector or by a human.
+You can configure the review thumbnails in the same way that you configure Raven windows, with multiple views (including spectrogram slice and selection spectrum) and also see a context window showing a wide angle view of a portion of the entire recording.
 Key mappings can be set up to allow a single keystroke to add annotation values to multiple columns in the selection table.
 Bulk annotation and classification is now possible, as well as the ability to filter what selections you see based on their annotation values.
+For those users using the new clock time feature alongside selection review, you can filter the selections by hour of day in order to review those events that occurred in a given hour.

 Clock Times for Recordings

 Raven's time axis can now display the time at which a sound occurred, not just the offset into the recording.
 Raven can read from a filename template to allow it to display times for all files in a file sequence, even those recorded on a duty cycle with gaps in the recording.
-Raven has new measurements called Begin Date, End Date, Begin Clock Time, End Clock Time, and Begin Hour that work alongside this new feature.
+Use a Date and Time preset to allow you switch between multiple file name formats.
+Raven has new measurements called Begin Date, End Date, Begin Clock Time, End Clock Time, Begin Date Time, and Begin Hour that work alongside this new feature.

 Compare Selection Tables